 Skip to main content

-It’s peak season for mushrooms in the Canadian Rockies so it’s a great time to learn about mushrooms, fungi and the mycelial web of life.
+Late spring and early fall is the peak season for mushrooms in the Canadian Rockies, which makes it a great time to learn about mushrooms, fungi and the mycelial web of life.

 The Kingdom of Fungi creates the foundations for life on Earth through their pivotal role in creating topsoil by recycling and regenerating dead matter back into the living web of life.